Network access and monitoring policy

 VPN and ssh access to IITD LAN

 It is strictly prohibited to setup unauthorized VPN or ssh access facilities for connecting to IITD LAN from outside without explicit consent from CSC.
-The VPN facility available at CSC (currently only to faculty) should be used for such purposes.
+The VPN facility available at CSC should be used for such purposes.
 It is also prohibited to facilitate external access to the IITD network using any terminal sharing or other similar software.
+The VPN facility is currently available to faculty, staff and part-time phd/ part-time ms(R) students on the recommendation of their supervisor.

 Access monitoring in IITD VLANs